 In some other techniques only the required copper is added onto the board.

 After this process, holes are drilled on the PCB as required.
-Again this process is controlled by computers in order to attain the necessary accuracy.
-In some cases, printed circuits are present on both the sides of the board.
-The two sides of the boards are interconnected by the means of a hale that has copper plating on its surface.
+Again this process is controlled by computers to attain the necessary accuracy.
+In some cases, printed circuits are present on both sides of the board.
+The two sides of the boards are interconnected by hale with copper plating on its surface.

-The surfaces of the boards where the components are to be mounted are coated with specialised materials as copper tends to oxidise at a quick rate.
+The boards’ surfaces where the components are to be mounted are coated with specialized materials as copper tends to oxidize at a quick rate.

-After the completion of etching process, the boards are coated with a layer of tin.
+After the completion of the etching process, the boards are coated with a layer of tin.
 This helps in maintaining their solderability even after storing them for a few months.
-The information about the various components present in a PCB can be printed on its surface by the means of screen printing.
+The information about the various components present in a PCB can be printed on its surface using screen printing.
 New digital techniques have been developed for screen printing that can accurately print bar codes on the surface.

 After the testing process is completed, the various components are mounted on the PCB.
 By using some techniques, the pins of the devices are inserted into the holes present on the PCB.
 This completes the manufacturing process of the PCB then, it needs a safety certification and then, it can be introduced into the market.

 There are many examples of PCBs.
-For example, the mother board present in the computer, the RAM etc. are PCBs.
-They are also used in various other devices such as remote controls, calculators etc.
+For example, the motherboard present on the computer, the RAM, etc., is PCBs.
+They are also used in various other devices such as remote controls, calculators, etc.